SHIV1702/90DaysOfDevOps/2026/day-09/Day-09-user-management.md

 ## Objective

 The goal of this challenge was to gain hands-on experience with Linux user management, group management, permissions, and shared directory access.
-These concepts are fundamental for Linux administration and DevOps environments where multiple users collaborate on the same systems.

 ---